 ACA 5 - PROTECTING SB 1 $ FOR TRANSPORTATION USE ONLY

 SB1 funds will be protected under a constitutional amendment (ACA 5) which safeguards new dollars for transportation use only.
-ACA 5 will be on the ballot for voter approval in June 2018.
+ACA 5 was approved by the Legislature and will be on the ballot as Proposition 69 for voter approval in June 2018.

-SB 1 created the Independent Office of Audits and Investigations.
-The Governor will appoint the Inspector General who will serve as the director of the Audits and Investigations Office.
+SB 1 created the Independent Office of Audits and Investigations, including an Inspector General, appointed by the Governor, who will serve as the director of the Audits and Investigations Office.
 The individual will serve a six-year term, and must be confirmed by the Senate.
 The Inspector General may not be removed from office during that term, except for good cause.
 The Inspector General is vested with the full authority to exercise all responsibility for maintaining a full scope, independent, and objective audit and investigation program.
 The Inspector General shall report all audit and confidential investigation findings and recommendations made under his or her jurisdiction to the Secretary of Transportation and Caltrans director and chief deputy director on an ongoing and current basis.
 Additionally, SB 1 created an annual report by the Inspector General to the Governor, the Legislature, and the California Transportation Commission with a summary of investigation and audit findings, recommendations, and implementation status of previous recommendations.

 CALIFORNIA TRANSPORTATION COMMISSION OVERSIGHT